 Randall Bauer, Associate Professor (theory/composition)

-Mark Mandarano, Assistant Professor and Director of Instrumental Activities (instrumental conducting and theory/composition)
+Mark Mandarano, Associate Professor and Director of Instrumental Activities

 Mark Mazullo, Professor (musicology and piano)

 Michael McGaghie, Assistant Professor and Director of Choral Activities on sabbatical Spring 2019

 Sowah Mensah, Director of the African Music Ensemble

 Continuing Part-Time Staff